Sitting beside a small campfire, Kaidus wordlessly stared at the silver ring in his hand while thinking about his family.

 “Yes, of course.
 The 12th of Kinu wasn’t it?
 Wow, you’ll be nine soon huh?”

 “Uhn.”
 Pleased that he remembered, a smile appeared on her face.
 He had been gone for almost two turns already, and her 9th birthday was fast approaching.
-“You know… if you come home, you can see me and Lance, and Mommy and Daddy.”
+“You know… if you come home, you can see me and Lance, and Mama and papa.”
 She added sheepishly, trying to induce him to come home.

 Her brother laughed.
 “Indeed, and I will.
 Just not yet.
 Sorry.”